alankashiwa/azure-sdk-for-js/sdk/maps/maps-render/README.md

-# Azure Maps Render client library for JavaScript
+# Azure Maps Render client library for JavaScript/TypeScript

 The Azure Maps Render Service is a set of RESTful APIs designed to help developers retrieve maps rendering data such as map tiles, copyright attribution, and metadata for a tileset.